John Schubeck

+Early life and career

 Schubeck was born in Detroit, Michigan.
 He was a graduate of Denby High School in Detroit in 1954, and the University of Michigan.
 While attending the University of Michigan, Schubeck broadcast half-time events at Football games for WUOM, and was the #1 Golfer on the Michigan Golf team.
 After graduation, he began his broadcasting career at Detroit radio station WJR, working with station legend J.P.
 McCarthy.
 He then worked as a reporter at then-NBC-owned WRCV radio and television, and later at WIP radio, all in Philadelphia, before rejoining NBC News in 1966 for his first stint as an anchor at KNBC in Los Angeles, where he helmed that station's late evening newscast until February 1967.
 Several months later Schubeck moved to ABC News as early evening anchor at WABC-TV in New York City; he also did newscasts for the American Contemporary Radio Network.
 His run as anchor ended in 1969, and for the remainder of his stay with ABC in New York, he was WABC-TV's theatre critic.

+Career in Southern California

 In 1971, ABC moved Schubeck back to Los Angeles, to co-anchor KABC-TV's Eyewitness News broadcasts.
 In 1974 Schubeck returned to KNBC, this time to replace Tom Snyder on the anchor roster of the KNBC Newservice (reformatted in 1976 as NewsCenter 4).
 At KNBC he was part of a news team which also included co-anchors Bob Abernethy, Jess Marlow, Paul Moyer, Tritia Toyota and Kelly Lange; sportscasters Stu Nahan (both worked together at KABC-TV), Bryant Gumbel and Ross Porter; and weatherman (and future Wheel of Fortune host) Pat Sajak.
 Schubeck was known for acknowledging whichever the NBC's Los Angeles–based staff announcers was on duty, when he was anchoring–during his run as at the station.
 This group included Donald Rickles (not to be confused with the insult comic of the same name), Peggy Taylor, Don Stanley and Victor Bozeman.
 Along with his local duties, Schubeck also anchored NBC News updates during primetime in the Pacific Time Zone.

-After leaving KNBC in 1983, Schubeck joined KNXT (now KCBS-TV) where he remained until 1988.
-During his time in Los Angeles he earned a law degree from Loyola Law School.
+In 1983, Schubeck departed from KNBC and joined KNXT (now KCBS-TV) in September of that year.
+He remained at KCBS-TV until 1988.
+During his time in Los Angeles, he earned a law degree from Loyola Law School.
 He was represented by famous Los Angeles Agent, Ed Hookstratten, in his broadcasting career.
-In his last broadcasting jobs he hosted a radio show on KIEV in 1993 and a brief anchoring stint at KMIR-TV in Palm Springs from 1993 to 1995.
+In his last broadcasting jobs, he hosted a radio show on KIEV in 1993 and a brief anchoring stint at KMIR-TV in Palm Springs from 1993 to 1995.